ReaLx3m/KOReader-AI-Slop-User-Patches/README.md

 Will be unifying patches settings location going forward, so this one(and future updates of the rest of the patches) will have their settings in "AI Slop Settings" sub-menu of the filing cabinet icon menu.

 Not thorughly tested, but on first look seems all is working fine.
-Will have the test-version designation for the time being.
+Will have the test-version designation for the time being as it needs a bit of polishing.

 ### **[2-folder-cover-stack-left-spine-label-top.lua](https://github.com/ReaLx3m/KOReader-AI-Slop-User-Patches/blob/main/2-folder-cover-stack-left-spine-label-top.lua)**